SwooshyCueb/mini-buildd/doc/quickstart.rst

 ==================================

 * Per notify (read Email).
 A notification mail is sent to
-	* *the uploader* (unless the repo is not configured to do so, or the mail address does not match the allowed list),
+	* *the uploader* (unless the repository is not configured to do so, or the mail address does not match the allowed list),
 	* *any subscriber* or
 	* your Email is configured by the administrator to always be notified for that repository.
 * Per web on `mini-buildd's home </mini_buildd/>`_